Samuel J. Friedman Theatre: Auditorium

 The auditorium has an orchestra level, one balcony, and a stage behind the proscenium arch; there are false boxes flanking the stage.
 In contrast to Krapp's earlier works, the auditorium is shaped like a horseshoe in plan and is oriented on a slightly diagonal axis relative to its site.
 The space is designed with plaster decorations in relief.
 The Friedman is one of the smaller Broadway theaters.
 The Broadway League cites the theater as having a capacity of 650 seats, while Playbill cites 637 seats.
 The first two rows of the orchestra can be removed to provide as few as 600 seats for small productions.
 Prior to a renovation in 2001, the theater had 948 seats.
 The entire theater is wheelchair-accessible via an elevator at the rear of the auditorium.
-Because MTC sought to have non-amplified sound, the auditorium has carpets only in the aisles and the seats are designed with hard backs.
+Because MTC did not want the auditorium's sound to be amplified, the auditorium has carpets only in the aisles, and the seats have hard backs.
 On average, the new seats are 20 to 22 in wide and have 32 in of legroom.

 The Friedman and Rodgers were the Chanins' only two Broadway theaters that Krapp designed in the Adam style.
 His other four theaters for the family (the Brooks Atkinson, Majestic, John Golden, and Bernard B. Jacobs) were designed in a Spanish style.
 Since its renovation, the interior has been decorated in a cream and brown color scheme, with red and blue highlights.